-Under the urgency provisions of the Code, the key basis for exercising these powers is to fix an immediate problem with the operation of the standard.
+Under the urgency provisions of the Code, the key basis for exercising these powers was to fix an immediate problem with the operation of the Standard.
 However, a number of submissions requested that FSANZ consider the following:

-- a review of other parts of Standard 1.4.2 (e.g. definitions of an agricultural and veterinary chemical); - the broader issue of regulation of trace level chemical contaminants in the food supply; - consideration of aligning the MRL standard with the general regulatory approach elsewhere in the Code (that is, set a prohibition and then provide permissions as an exception to the prohibition); and - interpretation issues around the similarities between Standard 1.4.1 Contaminants and Natural Toxicants and Standard 1.4.2.
+- a review of other parts of Standard 1.4.2 (e.g. definitions of an agricultural and veterinary chemical); - the broader issue of regulation of trace level chemical contaminants in the food supply; - consideration of aligning the MRL standard with the general regulatory approach elsewhere in the Code (that is, set a prohibition and then provide permissions as an exception to the prohibition); and - interpretation issues around the similarities between Standard 1.4.1 Contaminants and Natural Toxicants and Standard 1.4.2. - Consideration by FSANZ of import and Codex MRLs in the Code.